mirryi/wikichan/README.md

 with Webpack 4.

 ### Credits
-This project was inspired heavily by the extension [Yomichan](https://foosoft.net/projects/yomichan),
+This project was inspired heavily by the extension [Yomichan](https://foosoft.net/projects/yomichan), a Japanese-learning tool.

 ### License
 This project is licensed under the MIT License.
 See [LICENSE.md](LICENSE.md) for more details.